libyui/libyui/libyui-ncurses/doc/nctable-and-nctree.md

 # Testing

-See document ./testing-ncurses.md in the same directory.
+See document [testing-ncurses.md](testing-ncurses.md) in the same directory.

 ## Further Reading

-./testing-ncurses.md in the same directory
+- "libyui-ncurses: Testing" [testing-ncurses.md](testing-ncurses.md) in the same directory